pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

 <div class='note'>

-  If you've installed the Z-Way software, you'll need to ensure you disable it before you install Home Assistant or you won't be able to access the board.
+  If you've installed the Z-Way software, you'll need to ensure you disable it before you install Open Peer Power or you won't be able to access the board.
 Do this with `sudo /etc/init.d/z-way-server stop; sudo update-rc.d z-way-server disable`.

 </div>